Radicalautistt/haskell-learning-log/2020/august.md

 newtype Zalupa value = MkZalupa { runZalupa :: String -> Either Int value }
         deriving (Functor, Applicative) via (->) String `Compose` Either Int
 ```
 > NOTE: maybe there is a way to derive `Monad` instances via `Control.Monad.Trans.Compose.ComposeT`.
 I am 99% sure that it is the thing.
-It is just that I am just too lazy to check  this at the moment.
+It is just that I am too lazy to check this at the moment.

 ### Control.Monad.guard
 ```haskell